Skip to main content

 • SMO 7: International Financial Reporting Standards

-Under the Law on Accounting of 2013, the Ministry of Finance (MoF) is responsible for setting accounting standards to be applied in Laos.
-The MoF has adopted the International Financial Reporting Standards (IFRS) and the Lao Financial Reporting Standards for Non-Public Interest Enterprises (LFRS for Non-PIEs), which are based on the 2009 version of the IFRS for Small- and Medium-sized Entities.
+Under the Accounting Law, the Ministry of Finance (MoF) is responsible for establishing corporate accounting standards in the Lao People’s Democratic Republic.
+The MoF requires the application of International Financial Reporting Standards (IFRS) for public interest entities and the Lao Financial Reporting Standards for Non-Public Interest Enterprises (LFRS for Non-PIEs) for other entities.

 Current Status: Sustain